 This regulation governs taught programmes leading to University awards.

 Details of awards of the University are given in Appendix 1.
-Details of all programme specifications for programmes under the new modular scheme studied by Category 2 students will be available shortly.

 Programme specifications for these programmes are available from relevant departments.